Safeguarding & Child Protection

 We work extremely closely with the Oxfordshire Safeguarding Children Board to access training and support.

-If you are worried about a child's safety, please do not hesitate to contact Kyla Bates (Acting Deputy Headteacher), Lorna Buchanan (Headteacher) or Lizzie Clay (Key Stage 2 Leader) straight away.
+If you are worried about a child's safety, please do not hesitate to contact Lorna Buchanan (Headteacher), Natalie Medler (Deptuy Head), Marsha Rickard (Key Stage 1 Lead) or Lizzie Clay (Acting Assistant Head/Key Stage 2 Leader) straight away.

 What is safeguarding?